Reference

 Video Ad Analysis

-The process of evaluating alignment between a video ad and its landing page by extracting key visual frames, transcribing spoken audio, and scoring congruence across visual, message, information scent, and tone dimensions.
+The process of evaluating alignment between a video ad and its landing page by extracting key visual frames, transcribing spoken audio, and scoring congruence across visual, message, above-the-fold continuity, and tone dimensions.
 Unlike static image analysis, video ad analysis must account for narrative arc — whether the story told in the video continues seamlessly on the landing page — and spoken promises — whether claims made in dialogue or voiceover are reflected in the page's content.
 AdAlign supports video analysis for Meta, TikTok, Google (YouTube), LinkedIn, and Reddit, with platform-tuned frame selection that adapts to each platform's typical video pacing.

 Visual Alignment